meteor/meteor/Development.md

 When `meteor` is run from a checkout, a `dev_bundle` is automatically downloaded and should be sufficient for most development.
 However, some more substantial changes will require rebuilding the `dev_bundle`.
 This include changes to the:

-* Node version
+* Node.js version
-* NPM version
+* npm version
-* Mongo version
+* MongoDB version
 * Packages [used by `meteor-tool`](scripts/dev-bundle-tool-package.js)
 * Packages [used by the server bundle](scripts/dev-bundle-server-package.js)

 While it may be tempting to make changes to these variables, please consider the repercussions (including compatibility and stability) and make sure to test changes extensively.
-For example, major version changes (especially to Node and Mongo) usually requires substantial changes to other components.
+For example, major version changes (especially to Node.js and MongoDB) usually requires substantial changes to other components.

 ### "Dev Bundle" versions